osu-igvc/osu-igvc-docs/docs/testing/camera_testing.md

   a.
 For blackfly cameras use SpinView/Spinnaker
   b.
 For Realsense camera use Intel software provided (Link for repo to be added)
 3. Start streaming video
+  a.
+If stream is not working change software settings, check connections, and repeat test.

 ## UNIT: Video Clarity